Grandparents’ Rights Lawyers

-Contact Our Divorce Lawyers in NC and SC
+Contact Our Divorce Lawyers in North Carolina and South Carolina

 Watching your grandchild become the subject of a custody dispute is not easy, but our grandparents’ law attorneys in NC and SC can make the process less daunting.
 With our legal team at Collins Family Law Group to provide you with excellent and comprehensive legal counsel, you’ll see a light at the end of the tunnel during even the worst of scenarios.
 We are dedicated, compassionate, and experienced, and we have one goal in mind: to provide you with the excellent legal advocation you deserve.

 Kelly did an amazing job for us in South Carolina.
 She listened and understood our needs and treated us like friends rather than just another client.
 Most attorneys hear the same type of cases over and over and forget the people on the other side and the impact the decisions of courts can have on their families.
 Kelly showed us empathy and truly took the time to learn about our situation.
 She looked at our case unlike any attorney had before and educated us on different approaches we didn’t know were possible.
 It is refreshing to know that there are still attorneys out there that care about their clients and have their best interests at heart.

 - We offer expertise — Board Certified Family Law Specialist at the firm.